narner/UrsusAtom/README.md

 Things that would make this codebase nicer:

-- [ ] Additional atom and aura types.
+- [ ] Additional atom and aura types; the date format would be a good candidate.
 - [ ] Better documentation/examples.

 ## Other utilities